msdit/safe_payment/README.md

 # safe_payment

-Chrome extension for detect fishing in Iranian online payment
+Safe Payment is a Chrome extension for detecting phishing when using Shaparak for online payments.